kdavh/post-puppeteer/README.md

 ## How to use

+These instructions are for Mac.
+If you're on Windows, you're on your own.
+If you're on Linux, you're probably fine.

-If you don't have `npm` installed (if you don't know, you probably don't), go here https://nodejs.org/en/ and click to download the "LTS" version.
+If you don't have `npm` installed (if you don't know, you probably don't), click [here](https://nodejs.org/dist/v18.12.1/node-v18.12.1.pkg) to download the .pkg file.

+To see all bundles available for 18.12.1, go [here](https://nodejs.org/dist/v18.12.1/).

+Install npm at a specific version as noted above (this is important, as the latest version of npm may not be compatible with the dependencies of this project), i.e. don't go [here](https://nodejs.org/en/).

 Open the downloaded installer and install.

-All following commands are generally run in a shell, i.e. in the Terminal app on a Mac
+All following commands are generally run in a shell, i.e. in the "Terminal" app on a Mac.

-Install npm at a specific version (this is important, as the latest version of npm may not be compatible with the dependencies of this project)

-`npm install npm@18.12.1 -g`

 Download this repository anywhere you'd like.